 Catch a Falling Star, in a word, is MEH.
 It's not great, and it's not really bad.
 Well, it's kind of really bad.
 The plot doesn't make too much sense.
 She's a huge superstar.
 Fans wait in line all day just to meet her for a few moments and get an autograph.
 She fills a huge Madison Square Garden-size stadium for a concert featuring CHRISTMAS SONGS (that concert itself is a bit far fetched).
 So how would a romance with someone who is a highly attractive, family man, works for a high school and is incredibly nice guy hurt her reputation?
 I don't get it.
 And the ending!
 Yikes.
 Yeah, it's not really that good, but you know we watch it every year anyway!

-Although Kathy wants to take a chance on Tim, she struggles to find the balance between preserving the memory of her husband and moving on with her own future.
-Is the Christmas ornament a sign that she can have a hopeful future?
+on with her own future.
+Is the Christmas ornament a sign that she can

 (Summary from Hallmark)